sajjadsahabi/hr-workshop-assistant/README.md

 ## 📃 License

-MIT License — free to use and modify.
+free to use and modify.